tgore323/PSERN-OP25/README.md

-# PSERN-OP25
+# OP25-SEATTLE

-These files can be used with programs like OP25 to monitor trunked radio systems in the King County, Washington area.
+These files can be used with programs like OP25 to monitor trunked radio systems in the King County, Washington area (Greater Seattle).

+tgid_psern.tsv is for the Puget Sound Emergency Radio Network (PSERN) tgid_jiwn.tsv is for the Justice Integrated Wireless Network tgid_kcmt.tsv is for the King County Metro Transit

 From the [PSERN website](https://psern.org/):